 What is Platelet Rich Plasma

 Platelets, also called thrombocytes, play a key role in the regeneration and wound healing process.
+Platelet Rich Plasma, PRP Therapy is a revolutionary pain treatment therapy involves injecting platelets from the patient’s own blood to rebuild a damaged tendon or cartilage.
 They consist of a variety of so called growth factors, among them are

 EGF (Epidermal Growth Factor)